 ” This is What I Like”

 The kids were very excited about Christmas this year.
 They wanted to help out more with decorating throughout the house.
-Paris loved the Christmas ornaments.
-She loved helping Daddy trim the tree.
+Paris loved the Christmas ornaments, and she loved helping trim the tree.
 She was fascinated by the shinny balls.
-She loved reaching in helping put things on the tree.
+Paris took careful time putting each ornament on the tree.
 She loved the smooth texture of the ribbons as they moved through her fingers.
 She looked in amazement and pride of her efforts after our trees were up.
-We had a special tree set aside just for the kids to place there art work from home and school to display on the tree.
+I always have a special tree set aside just for the kids to place there art work from home and school to display on the tree.
 When it was all done she smiled as if saying,“This is what I like.”

 A Bit Too Much Mom!